oscarbale/my-spotify-stats/README.md

 ## Prerequisites
 You need to have PHP setup on your machine, as this project utilises PHP's built-in web server

-You will also need a copy of your listening data from spotify, see information on how to request that information [here](https://support.spotify.com/uk/article/data-rights-and-privacy-settings/) <br>
+You will also need a copy of your listening data from spotify, see information on how to request that information [here](https://support.spotify.com/uk/article/data-rights-and-privacy-settings/)
-*Note: This script will only process "Your Extended streaming history" so only include this in `/data`*
+(*Note: This script will only process "Your Extended streaming history" so only include this in `/data`*)

 ## How to run
 You'll need to have PHP setup on your device, then simply clone this repository and place the files from your data